stonepros/stone/doc/radosgw/pools.rst

 Pools
 =====

-The Ceph Object Gateway uses several pools for its various storage needs, which are listed in the Zone object (see ``radosgw-admin zone get``).
+The Stone Object Gateway uses several pools for its various storage needs, which are listed in the Zone object (see ``radosgw-admin zone get``).
 A single zone named ``default`` is created automatically with pool names starting with ``default.rgw.``, but a `Multisite Configuration`_ will have